-Last night, I attended an election event in town where several candidates stressed commitment.
+Last night, I attended an event where several speakers stressed commitment.
 While many in the audience nodded in agreement, I cringed.
-The reaction had nothing to do with the candidates, but how I think the word has lost value.
-The problem is we often say we'll do something, but fail in the execution.
-And no, this isn't a commentary about politicians.
+The reaction had nothing to do with the speakers, but how I think the word has lost value.
+The problem is we often say we’ll do something, but fail in the execution.

-Before the debate, I did my regular review of "waiting for" tasks I have in Microsoft Outlook.
-These are items where I'm expecting some information or action from another person.
+Before the event, I did my regular review of “waiting for” tasks.
+These are items where I’m expecting some information or action from another person.
 Most of these are answers to questions or confirming appointments.
 The list has been getting longer which is no problem if everyone follows through.
-Actually, I'm relying on everyone to follow through.
+Actually, I’m relying on everyone to follow through.

 I think most people have the best of intentions and they want to help which is why they commit.
 At the same time, I think too many people fool themselves into thinking they can do all their commitments.
 I find this true with business people, friends and volunteers.
 Maybe it’s the thrill of saying you now have 412 items on your To Do list.
 In some cases, I would say the people do a poor job of planning.
 In other cases, I think people are afraid to say “no”.
 This is the group I want to change.

 That little word “no” seems to have baggage associated with it that says, “you’re a failure, you didn’t get your job done.”
 Oh, blimperskins!
 (1) Well, I give you permission to use the word “no” and I won’t call you a failure.
 Your saying “no” may make my job easier and preserve a relationship.
 After all, my commitments to others may be based in part on your commitment to me.
 And if you don’t believe me, read this HBR article by Tony Schwartz on “No, is the New Yes”